Send by email

 Source: The Oxford Institute for Energy Studies

-India is the closest market for Mozambique and Tanzania LNG deliveries.
-(Click to enlarge.)
+India is the closest market for Mozambique and Tanzania LNG deliveries. (

 The initial LNG development, including offshore wells, an undersea pipeline, housing, a dock, airstrip and two liquefaction trains, each with a capacity of 5 million tons per annum, will cost $25 billion to $30 billion.
 The project's price tag could very well exceed Mozambique's entire $28 billion gross domestic product in 2013.